wendyverdonk93/docs/content/getting-started/test-your-integration/_index.md

 To check that you have succesfully connected to our system, follow these steps:

-1. Log in to your [MultiSafepay test account](https://testmerchant.multisafepay.com/).
+1. Sign in to your [MultiSafepay test account](https://testmerchant.multisafepay.com/).
 2. Go to **Transactions** > **Transactions overview**.
 3. Select the transaction to view the **Transaction details** page.
 4. Under __Offline actions__, in the __Status__ field, check that you correctly received the MultiSafepay request.
 For information about errors, see [HTTP errors](/faq/errors-explained/http-errors/).